 Free No Obligation Quotes

-You, the borrower don’t pay LendingTree a penny.
-It’s the banks who pay LendingTree to compete for your business.
+You, the borrower don't pay Credible a penny.
+It’s the banks who pay Credible to compete for your business.
 As a result, lenders are motivated to try and get you the best loan possible to win your business.

 Be forewarned the celerity of the lenders can be quite surprising to those who are not used to such quick service.
 Their e-mails and phone calls will die down after several days once they realize you have gone with another lender, or are not interested in their offers.

-I like to use LendingTree to get quotes in writing and then bring these quotes to my main bank to get them to match or beat the LendingTree rate.
+I like to use Credible to get quotes in writing and then bring these quotes to my main bank to get them to match or beat the Credible rate.

-Using this strategy, I was able to get my bank to refinance my jumbo loan to a 2.875% for a 10/1 ARM.
-I chose the 10/1 ARM because the yield curve inverted in 2019, where the 10-year bond yield was lower than the 3-month bond yield.
+Using this strategy, I was able to get my bank to refinance my jumbo loan to a 2.125% for a 7/1 ARM.
+I chose the 7/1 ARM because it was the best deal combined with the duration at the lowest point of the yield curve.

 Negotiate Refinance Fees